HewlettPackard/zing-stats/README.md

 - Each time CI is triggered on a change, a CI run occurs
 - A CI run consists of one or more CI jobs e.g. foo-copyright, foo-check and so on

+For now, zing-stats expects job comments in the format printed by OpenStack Zuul.
+This needs to be more customisable in future.
+For now, if your
+CI system uses a different format, you'll need to modify the hardcoded regexs.

 ## Screenshots

 Example output with projects tab (--project-map specified)